 Small 1" or 2" hexagons were used as floor tile in homes for many years, especially before World War II.
-They were almost always white, sometimes with black accent tiles used to form patterns.
+They were frequently white, sometimes with black accent tiles used to form patterns.
+Building lobbies and foyers also took advantage of the durability and design possibilities of these small tiles.

 Glazes for hex tiles can be made in glossy or satin finishes.
 The tiles are porcelain and are suitable for interior, exterior, and wet areas.